Market Access & Institutional Choice

 This periodic working paper series presents new research on democratic decentralization and legislative representation concerning the management, control, and use of natural resources.
 The objective is to provide researches working at the intersection fo governance and natural resource management with a forum in which to present their findings and receive feedback from scholars and practitioners around the world.
 Send your comments to Arisha Ashraf, to the authors (see contact information at the end of each working paper), or posted as a comment at the bottom of this page.

 The cover image of the 2008 working papers was rendered by Mo Gueye, an internationally renowned Senegalese artist.
 The reverse glass technique, where he paints on one side of a glass pane to be viewed from the opposite side, is popular in urban Senegal.
 The reverse glass paintings on the cover were photographed by Pierre Khoury, the art photographer of the Museum of African Art at the Smithsonian Institute in Washington, DC.

 We also have several publications in journals outside of WRI.
-Please view our full [flink epe_publications_catalog.pdf publications list].
-You can request copies by emailing email@example.com.
+Please view our full publications list.
+You can request copies by emailing firstname.lastname@example.org.